The Grower’s Guide to Plant Sap Analysis

 This is the leaf I'd pull for the "new growth" on a sap test.
 I might even go one or two more leaves down the stem.
 The reason I didn't in this case is because two leaves lower and I've almost reached my "old growth".

 1. Minimize time in the mail.
-I’ve found that two-day USPS shipping is usually sufficient, and I send samples early in the week so they don’t get stuck over the weekend.
+I’ve found that flat rate USPS shipping is usually sufficient, and I send samples Monday or Tuesday so they don’t get stuck over the weekend.
 Optimize this by tracking shipments and adjusting on the next sample.

 2. Ship with a disposable ice pack.
 I also use a padded envelope for extra insulation.
-I send one sample at a time each week in a small flat-rate padded envelope.
+I send one to two samples at a time each week in a small flat-rate padded envelope.
 I repeat this weekly, alternating blocks and cultivars.

 3. Take samples before 9am.
 If indoor, pull leaves 1 hour after the start of a light cycle.
 Pull at the same time each time you sample.